 I made use of a word-to-word Greek to English translation tool and made use of the reconstructed scholarly text as found in ‘The Critical Edition of Q’.
 This scholarly reconstruction of so-called Q is based on the assumption that the author of the gospel of Luke had no access to a copy of Matthew (and vice versa), which corresponds to the Two-source Hypothesis.
-I believe however that the author (final editor) of Luke may have used copies of Mark, an early version of Luke as well as Matthew to write his gospel version and that his gospel is foremost an extension of an earlier version of Luke (just like Marcion’s Gospel of the Lord is also an earlier version of Luke).
+I believe however that the author (final editor) of Luke may have used copies of Mark, an early version of Luke, Matthew as well as Q-lite to write his gospel version and that his gospel is foremost an extension of an earlier version of Luke (just like Marcion’s Gospel of the Lord is also an earlier version of Luke).
 This leads to a different type of Q usually called ‘Q-lite’ from which sayings with typical Matthean appearance and content are excluded.
 This tentative reconstruction also owes a lot to the work of Ronald Price (see links below).

 Every translation is always an interpretation.
 If these sayings were ever spoken by a historical Yeshua, they would have been originally spoken in Aramaic.
 So in that case even the official Greek reconstruction cannot be seen as original but may contain words that were misinterpreted and mistranslated by the proto-christian editors.